Operational leverage

 A Useful KPI Needs an Owner, Cadence, Threshold, Action, and Escalation Path

 Accuracy matters, but behavior change is where the value shows up.
+A KPI becomes useful when the organization knows who owns it, when it is reviewed, what level matters, and what happens next.

 About